Warrandyte Historical Society – Who we are?

 The Warrandyte Historical Society is an incorporated association run by a committee of management.
 Our group is affiliated with the Whitehorse Manningham Heritage Network and Picture Victoria.

-The Committee of Management for the Warrandyte Historical Society for 2015-16 are:
+The Committee of Management for the Warrandyte Historical Society are:

 Margaret Kelly (President) – (03) 9844 4684